riQQ/Local-NLP-Backend/README.md

 This version has several changes compared to *Déjà Vu*, see the [changelog](CHANGELOG.md) starting at 1.2.0-beta.
 Aside from upgrades incorporating recent Android versions, an "active mode" was added, which can be used to build up the database at the cost of some battery.
 Local NLP Backend is capable of using and importing any database used in *Déjà Vu*, but be aware that you need root privileges to extract the database.
+CSV files from MLS or OpenCellID can also be imported, and filtered by country code.

 Potential improvements
 ======================